U.S. Route 281: Texas

 US 281, beginning at the west, or the lower Rio Grande Valley, at an intersection with Business US 77 and SH 48 about 2 mi from the Mexico border.
 It travels along close to the border through the Rio Grande Valley.
-At the east, or Upper Rio Grande Valley, turning north from Hidalgo, travelling through Las Milpas, Pharr, Edinburg, and many small towns while also having a Border Patrol checkpoint in Brooks County south of Falfurrias, Texas.
+At the east, or Upper Rio Grande Valley, turning north from Hidalgo, traveling through Las Milpas, Pharr, Edinburg, and many small towns while also having a Border Patrol checkpoint in Brooks County south of Falfurrias, Texas.
 It is alternating as a divided highway and main street, until joining I-37.
 It splits with I-37 and travels through Pleasanton as Business 281, travelling north to San Antonio.
 In San Antonio, US 281 overlaps I-410 on the south side of the city until the interchange with I-37.
 US 281 and I-37 then overlap north into downtown San Antonio until I-37 ends at I-35.
 US 281 continues north from downtown San Antonio as a freeway, intersecting I-410 again on the north side of the city, with access to the San Antonio International Airport.
 A project to construct a stack interchange at I-410 (the "San Antonio Web") was completed June 9, 2008; formerly there was no direct access between the two freeways and surface streets were required travel between the freeways.
 North of San Antonio, US 281 is not a freeway and forms the Main Street of Blanco.
 It overlaps US 290 south of Johnson City.
 US 290 continues toward Austin, so US 281 and US 290 between San Antonio and Austin are available as a scenic and less congested alternate to I-35.

 North of San Antonio, US 281 continues through central and north-central Texas, passing through many towns, including Stephenville, Mineral Wells and Jacksboro before reaching Wichita Falls, where the highway begins a concurrency with I-44 north across the Red River into Oklahoma.